moerwald/c-sharp-git-hooks/README.md

 ![push fail gif](docu/gifs/git-push-hook-failure.gif)

 If you want to try the hooks live just click on this [GitPod link](https://gitpod.io/#https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects) and type `pwsh -Command "& .\build.ps1 -target test` in the terminal.
+To play around with the hooks, just change a `cs`-file and commit it.
+If you want to check the pre-push hook just enter `git push --dry-run`.